timelockrecovery/timelockrecovery.github.io/README.md

 </div>

-Timelock Recovery is a mechanism which, in case of a catastrophic event (death or lose of your master key), can send your Bitcoin to a secondary wallet of your choice after a time-window (i.e. 90 days).
+Timelock Recovery is a mechanism which, in case of a catastrophic event (death or loss of your master key), can send your Bitcoin to a secondary wallet of your choice after a time-window (i.e. 90 days).

 During that time-window, you can see that the Timelock Recovery mechanism has been triggered (a